-To: Location: (Principal or Administratior Nam ne) (School or Dept Name) Name of Organization: Purpose of Organization: Student Group to be Supported: Faculty Sponsor for Club: Current Number of Parent Supporter rs: • y member who o will serve as the Sponsor of the Bo to submit this registration form. oster I have read the Booster Club (guidelines it contains.
-Guidelines tho roughly and agree to abide by the r ules and I understand that noncomplia disbanding of the Booster Clu • District policy or criteria may result ipal or the Administrator. in the I have included a copy of our club's bylaws a and IRS 501(c)(3) determination lett er. mailing addresses, phone nur nbers, and e-n every time the ficers or representatives with name nail addresses with this registration ere is a change of officers to the prinal nd Operations. form.
+To: Locati on: (Principal or Administratior Nar (School or Dept Name) Name of Organization: Purpose of Organization: Student Group to be Supported: Faculty Sponsor for Club: Current Number of Parent Supporter s: I agree with the following statements I have spoken with the faculty Club and have received his/he member who will se • oster I have read the Booster Club of guidelines it contains.
+Guidelines thoroughly and agree to abide by the ru ıles and I understand that noncompliadisbanding of the Booster Clu • nthe I have included a copy of our club's bylaws and IRS 501(c)(3) determination lette er.
+I have included a current list of mailing addresses, phone nur agree to send an updated list the Assistant Superintendent nbers, and e-mail add every time there is a Iresses with this registration change of officers to the prin form.
 We Submitted by: (President/Rep #1) Date (Vice President/Rep #2) Date (Treasurer/Rep #3) Date (Secretary/Rep #4) Date (Sponsor) Date